-The desktop study highlighted growths of INNS in the surrounding environment, with no records of INNS located within the scheme extent.
+The desktop study highlighted a number of records of INNS and injurious weeds within 2km, however the nearest of these records lies over 750m from the scheme extent.
 However, there is potential for unrecorded growths to be present in proximity.
-Where works are required within or within proximity to INNS growths, there is potential for works to result in disturb and spread of these.
+Where works are required within or within proximity to INNS growths, there is potential for works to result in disturbance and spread of these.
 INNS mitigation and relevant pollution controls will be in place to ensure there is no spread or loss of containment to the local environment.

 During construction, activities undertaken on site could potentially have a temporary adverse impact on biodiversity as a result of an increased vehicle presence and the potential for disturbance to protected species and pollution of habitats.
+However, considering the nature, duration, size and scale of the scheme, the potential for significant species disturbance within the area of likely construction disturbance is also somewhat diminished.

 Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.
-Due to the residential setting of the scheme, any protected species in the area are likely to be accustomed to noise associated with traffic on the A82/A83 and nearby urban activities.
+Due to the residential setting of the scheme, any protected species in the area are likely to be accustomed to noise associated with traffic on the A82 and nearby urban activities.
 Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low: